opdavies/oliverdavies.uk/source/_pages/dto.md

 Seats are available at <span class="font-bold">{{ page.is_early_bird ? 'an early bird price of £' ~ page.prices.early : 'a price of £' ~ page.prices.full }}</span>, with a 10% discount for bulk orders of 5 or more seats.

 {% include 'button.html.twig' with {
-  text: 'Book your seat &rarr;',
+  text: 'Book your seat',
   url: 'https://buy.stripe.com/aEU9Bk2KmaPM3Be8wJ',
+  withArrow: true,
 } %}

 <hr />